 User interface, stores multiple cryptocurrencies, built-in ShapeShift exchange

-New-ish company, no two-factor authentication
+New-ish company, no 2-factor authentication

 There are plenty of other practical features worth mentioning, such as fast exchanges between coins thanks to ShapeShift integration, as well as tutorials and videos to guide beginners through wallet setup and use.
 Exodus also supports more than 25 cryptocurrencies, including Litecoin, bitcoin, Bitcoin Cash, Ethereum, Dash and more.

 However, there are a couple of key points to keep in mind before choosing Exodus.
-The first is that there’s currently no support for two-factor authentication, which is a very handy security feature many other wallets offer.
+The first is that there’s currently no support for 2-factor authentication, which is a very handy security feature many other wallets offer.